satshakit/satshakit-flight-controller/README.md

 - embedded **power board** (if needed)
 - possibility connect and use **any IMU working at 5V**

-You can use satshakit flight controller in completely **DIY drones** or, as the dimensions are the same or less of most of the MultiWii commercial flight controller boards (50x50mmm), as a **replacement flight controller for commercial drones**.
+You can use satshakit flight controller in **DIY drones** or, due the dimensions are the same or less of most of the MultiWii commercial flight controller boards (50x50mmm), as a **replacement flight controller for commercial drones**.
 For drones up to 4 motors and 15A ESCs, is possible to use the **embedded power board**, otherwise is recommended to use an external power board, and to make the satshakit flight controller without the power board embedded.

 Getting started
 --